hadipourh/AES-VHDL/README.md

 VHDL Implementation of AES Algorithm

 There are simple VHDL implementations of AES-128 encryption and decryption algorithms in this repository.
-This is actually my first experience in VHDL implementation!
+This is actually my first experience in the VHDL implementation!

 - [AES-VHDL](#aes-vhdl)
   - [What is AES?](#what-is-aes)